N3wBaz/forest_project/README.md

 You can use defaul options or yours:
    * -d, --dataset-path     :   data/train.csv
    * -s, --save-model-path  :   data/model.joblib
-   * --feature-select       :   0 (0 - without any selection
+   * --feature-select       :   0 (0 - without any selection,
-                                   1 - select with ExtraTreesClassifier
+                                   1 - select with ExtraTreesClassifier,
                                    2 - select with Boruta)
    * --random-state         :   42